Dallas vs Jersey City

 Which city has higher STR taxes — Dallas or Jersey City?

 Dallas charges 13% Hotel Occupancy Tax (7% city + 6% state), while Jersey City charges 6% municipal occupancy tax + 6.625% state sales + 5% state occupancy fee.
-Compare the full breakdown in the table above.
+Notably, Jersey City benefits from automatic platform tax collection, while hosts in Dallas must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?